 For many consumers, buying a house is a major financial and life milestone.
 However, student loan debt is preventing some millennials from making home purchases.

-According to a Student Loan Hero survey, 41 percent of college-educated Americans with student loans have postponed buying a home because of their debt.
+According to a Student Loan Hero survey, 41% of college-educated Americans with student loans have postponed buying a home because of their debt.

 Having student loans won’t keep you from buying a house, although you should be comfortable with the idea of taking on a large amount of debt while still dealing with your student loans.
 Carefully consider your options, and decide what makes sense for your own financial situation.